Venicile Vyapari

-Venicile Vyapari, is a 2011 Indian Malayalam-language action-romantic comedy film directed by Shafi, starring Mammootty, Kavya Madhavan, and Poonam Bajwa.
+Venicile Vyapari, is a 2011 Indian Malayalam-language period action-romantic comedy film directed by Shafi, starring Mammootty, Kavya Madhavan and Poonam Bajwa.
 The film's plot unfolds in Alappuzha, a town in Kerala popularly known as the Venice of the East.
 Written by James Albert, the story follows a murder mystery.

-Though the film underperformed at the box office, it had a cult followed.

 Plot

 Set in the period of 1980.
 The story revolves around Pavithran who lost his parents in his childhood.
 He enters the police force by chance, though it is not his ambition.
 Pavithran lands up in Alappuzha (Alappuzha incidentally is attributed to the sobriquet, Venice of the East) disguised as a merchant to investigate the murder of a union leader named Ajayan.
 Another character is Ammu, the leader of the union of coir workers, who is in love with Pavithran.